aws-samples/automating-q-business-user-group-assignment-sample/README.md

 # Automating Amazon Q Business Subscription Management in AWS IAM Identity Center

 Customers often want automation to assign users and groups to an Amazon Q Business application.
-Currently there are no APIs that support this operation.
-This solution provides an automation mechanism for the operation using the console APIs.
+While these operations can be performed through the console interface, organizations need programmatic solutions for managing assignments at scale.
+This solution provides an automation mechanism using the console APIs, enabling customers to integrate user and group management with their existing identity workflows.
 ## Workflow

 ![Addition of Subscription](user-group-assignment-add.png)